So, You Need a New Primary Care Doctor?

 Internal medicine physicians specialize in prevention, diagnosis and treatment of diseases in adults.
 They are vital in helping patients manage chronic conditions.

-An internal medicine physician may choose to remain a generalist, or to further specialize in a sub-specialty, ranging from cardiology to sleep and sports medicine.
+An internal medicine doctor can choose to stay a generalist or specialize in a sub-specialty, such as cardiology, sleep medicine or sports medicine.

 Obstetrician-Gynecologist (OB-GYN)

-At every stage in a woman's life, an OB-GYN can provide a wide range of services that meet her health needs.
-OB-GYNs specialize in fertility, childbirth and female health issues.
+At every stage in a woman’s life, an OB-GYN can provide a wide range of services that meet her health needs.
+These doctors specialize in fertility, childbirth and female health issues.

 Many women of child-bearing age rely on their OB-GYN for routine screenings and care.